Pest Control Services

 B. Summer: Controlling Mosquitoes and Flies

-For flies, your trash management makes all the difference.
-Double-bag meat scraps and use tightly sealed containers.
-Flies can smell food from a mile away, and they're not picky about sharing your lunch.
+When it comes to flies, it’s all about how you manage your trash.
+Double bag meat scraps and use tightly sealed containers.
+A fly can smell food from a mile away and doesn’t care if it shares your lunch.

 Outdoor dining areas need special attention.
-Try installing a fan – mosquitoes and flies are weak flyers and can't handle the breeze.
-It's a simple trick most people miss.
+Install a fan – mosquitoes and flies are weak fliers; they cannot withstand an artificial breeze.
+This is one simple trick that most people miss.

 C. Fall: Keeping Rodents Out as Weather Cools

-Fall is when mice and rats start looking for winter accommodations.
-And guess what?
-Your warm house looks perfect to them.
+This is the time of year when mice and rats start searching for winter quarters.
+Your warm house looks just perfect to them.

-Rodents can squeeze through openings as small as a dime.
-Check your foundation, utility entries, and roof vents.
-Steel wool works wonders for plugging small holes – rodents can't chew through it.
+A rodent can squeeze its body through a hole as small as dime.
+Check your foundation, utility entries and roof vents.
+Steel wool works wonders for plugging small holes- rodents cannot chew through it.

 Your fall yard cleanup matters too.
 Piles of leaves or firewood stacked against your house are like rodent hotels with direct access to your home.